 7. For long hair breeds consider finishing with a cream rinse or conditioner made for pets.
 Slick down fur with conditioner and rinse VERY thoroughly!
 Leaving a soapy residue will cause your dog to itch.

-8. Dry him with a large towel.
-Let your dog do a good shake as this will help get water out of his ears.
+8. Dry him or her with a large towel.
+Let your dog do a good shake as this will help get water out of his or her ears.

-Please call today if you have any questions on how to handle your dog’s cleaning routine; we are always here to help!
+Please call today if you have any questions about how to handle your dog’s cleaning routine; we are always here to help!